adamclerk/selfspy/README.md

                         geometry, mouse clicks, number of keys pressed and key timings will still be stored, but not the actual letters.
 Key timings are stored to enable activity calculation in selfstats.
 If this switch is used, you will never be asked for password.
+  -r, --no-repeat       Do not store special characters as repeated
+                        characters.
+  -s, --report-space    Report space as <[Space]>.
   --change-password     Change the password used to encrypt the keys columns
                         and exit.
 ```